 See also the PhotoModeler page on cameras.

-Here are some cameras that meet the main criteria at the top of the post with the goal on low cost, and should make reasonable photogrammetric cameras.
+Here are some cameras that meet the main criteria at the top of the post with the goal of low cost and should make reasonable photogrammetric cameras.

 A few notes about the camera makes and models below:

 - This list is only current as of the date listed above.

 - This list is aimed at low(ish) cost.
 There are other viable choices at a higher cost (usually due to lens choice, higher resolution, more features, etc.).

 - The prices are approximate and obtained from B&H Photo online (a well-known US camera retailer).
 You may find for less, and prices change all the time.

 - The list was aimed at wider focal lengths (but not too wide) for versatility in tighter spaces.

 - We don’t necessarily have personal experience with all these cameras.
-This list is compiled mostly based on online specs and how each camera meets the criteria above (with a bit of review search thrown in).
+This list is mainly based on online specs and how each camera meets the criteria above (with a bit of review search thrown in).